williamyang1991/GP-UNIT/README.md

 ## (1) Dataset Preparation

 Human face dataset, animal face dataset and aristic human face dataset can be downloaded from their official pages.
-Bird, dog and car dataset can be built from ImageNet with our provided script.
+Bird, dog and car datasets can be built from ImageNet with our provided [script](./data_preparation).

 | Task | Used Dataset |
 | :--- | :--- |